gryf/mc_adbfs/README.rst

   files are on the device and so on
 * Some filenames might be still inaccessible for operating
 * All files operations which needs root privileges will fail (for now)
+* The implementation is experimental and it's by now working with mine device;
+  while it might not work with yours

 License
 =======